sptFredrikLuvo/EPi.Commerce.Payments/Geta.EPi.Commerce.Payments.Klarna.Checkout/README.md

 Geta.EPi.Commerce.Payments.Klarna.Checkout is library which helps to integrate Klarna Checkout as one of the payment options in your EPiServer Commerce sites.
 This library consists of two assemblies - Geta.EPi.Commerce.Payments.Klarna.Checkout and Geta.Klarna.Checkout.
 Geta.Klarna.Checkout is wrapper for Klarna Checkout API and simplifies API usage.
 Geta.EPi.Commerce.Payments.Klarna.Checkout contains extensions and helpers for easier EPiServer Commerce and Klarna Checkout integration.

+##Please note
+We are in the process of releasing a new version of the module - documentation and new nuget packages will be made available week 10.

 ## How to get started?

 Start by installing NuGet package (use [NuGet](http://nuget.episerver.com/)):